 - 1. Permanent Supportive Housing and Rapid Rehousing programs may consider transferring a program participant to another program for the reasons listed below.
 Approved transfer requests will be prioritized for program openings using the following order of prioritization: - i.
 Emergency transfer requests (VAWA) - ii.
 ADA requests for an accessible unit - iii.
 Changes in household composition - iv.
 Within 60 days of program termination (participant closest to program termination will be prioritized within this category) - 2.
 Transfers are not guaranteed.
 Transfers may be limited by the availability of permanent housing placement options and the funding and program eligibility requirements of the program accepting the transfer request.
 For example, evidence of chronic homelessness prior to enrollment in the transferring housing program may be required for eligibility into the accepting housing program.
 Additionally, not all RRH programs are allowed to accept transfer requests per the limitations of the program funding requirements. - 3.
 To initiate a program transfer, housing program staff must complete a Transfer Request Form (Appendix E) and submit it to the Coordinated Entry Manager.
 If applicable, chronic homeless documentation must also be submitted.
 Requests will be reviewed to determine if they fall under one of the allowable reasons listed above. - 4.
 Approved transfer requests will be added to a list maintained by the Coordinated Entry Manager.
-Requests will remain active on the Transfer Request List for a period of 90 days, at which time the transferring housing program must submit a new Transfer Request Form to the Coordinated Entry Manager.
-If a new form is not received, the participant will be removed from the Transfer Request List and will no longer be considered for a program transfer.
+Requests will remain active on the transfer request list for a period of 90 days, at which time the transferring housing program must submit a new Transfer Request Form to the Coordinated Entry Manager.
+If a new form is not received, the participant will be removed from the transfer request list and will no longer be considered for a program transfer. - 5.
+Approved transfer requests may be discussed at an appropriate housing placement or case conferencing meeting.
+Discussion of housing options will be participant-centered.